Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Absolutely, after all, this is exactly how I help my clients.

-That said, despite being the solution myself, I always suggest that business owners consider starting with a schedule they can manage internally first.
+That said, despite being the solution myself, I always suggest that business owners consider starting with an internal schedule first.

 Outsourcing to a blog writer should be to facilitate either: